 If you live with back or neck pain, getting an accurate diagnosis is critical to effective treatment, At Commonwealth Pain & Spine, with offices in Kentucky and Indiana, the board-certified physicians diagnose conditions like spinal stenosis and offer expert, customized treatments to ease your pain and heal the condition causing it.
 Call the Commonwealth Pain & Spine office nearest you to schedule an appointment today.
 Commonwealth’s Kentucky offices are in St. Matthews, Elizabethtown, Lexington, Crestview Hills, Owensboro, and London.
 Indiana offices are in Evansville, Vincennes, New Albany, Carrollton, and Jasper.
+They also serve patients from Northern Kentucky and Cincinnati, Ohio.

 Spinal stenosis is a narrowing of the canal that runs through the inside your spine, reducing the space available for your spinal cord.
 You can be born with spinal stenosis or it can come on as you age.
 Spinal stenosis most often develops in either your cervical (neck) or lumbar (lower) spine, although it can appear anywhere in your spinal column.